 FHA Loan After Bankruptcy And Foreclosure

-Borrowers can qualify for a FHA Loan after a bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale, however, there are mandatory waiting period after bankruptcy and foreclosure to qualify for a FHA Loan as well as other mortgage loan programs.
+Borrowers can qualify for an FHA Loan after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale, however, there is a mandatory waiting period after bankruptcy and foreclosure to qualify for a FHA loan as well as other mortgage loan programs.

-- There is a two year mandatory waiting period of 2 years after a Chapter 7 Bankruptcy discharged date to qualify for a FHA Loan
+- There is a two year mandatory waiting period of 2 years after a Chapter 7 Bankruptcy discharged date to qualify for an FHA Loan

-- Borrower can qualify for a FHA Loan if they are one year into a Chapter 13 Bankruptcy repayment plan
+- The borrower can qualify for an FHA loan if they are one year into a Chapter 13 Bankruptcy repayment plan

 - This holds true as long as they have been timely with all of their payments for the past 12 months